martiarmengol/-UPF-POO23-G101-08/Lab1/REPORT.md

 ### _Country Class:_
 This class represents the nationality of players and teams.
 It contains the name of the country.
 ### _Gender enum:_
-In order to have avaiable all possible genders for the teams, we created a "Gender" enum that has all poible team genders (MALE,FEMALE,MIXED).
+In order to have available all possible genders for the teams, we created a “Gender” enum that has all possible team genders (MALE, FEMALE, MIXED).

 ## _**2- ALTERNATIVE**_